Chick Brooding for Beginners

 - Meyer Hatchery recommends feeding your babies 12 hours on and 12 hours off beginning at 3 weeks of age.
 This will help minimize the risk of heart and leg issues that can result from their rapid growth.

-- Feed for age 0-3 weeks: Medicated chick starter
+- Feed for age 0-3 weeks: chick starter (medicated or non-medicated is really a matter of environment and personal choice)

 - Feed for age 3 weeks to processing: 18-20% broiler feed from 3 weeks until butcher, which is suggested at 7-9 weeks of age.